 Sadly Bill, a former Redcap, passed away at the end of April 2020.
 My sincere condolences go out to his wife Beryl, family, friends and former colleagues.
 No more is known, and any info much appreciated please.
 Bill Remembered

 Cathy Lloyd (nee Wright)

 Still flying after 26 years with BA as a Purser at LHR and as most people have said it's definitely not the same.
 Still got all my old BCAL uniforms although some of them are somewhat smaller than I remember.
 I have managed to maintain my links with LGW as I am actively involved with the Gatwick Panto which is held at the Hawth Theatre every February.
 It is a great opportunity to catch up with some old friends Jacqui Radley, Barbara Clough, Elaine Baigent, Sarah Albrow nee Robinson to name but a few.
-Married to Barry and we are both look
+Married to Barry.

 Alan Lock 24/04/17

 From Ray McCammond.
-So sorry to here about Alan.
+So sorry to hear about Alan.
 We were on the same training course at BCAL and I had also known him from BEA days.
 Such a nice fellow.
 RIP Alan

 Nick Lockwood 13/02/17 I was in Planning and Marketing from 1978-1988; now an independent aviation management consultant and living in Hong Kong.